htihospitality/re-dash/samples/flow/README.md

 # flow

-Shows an example of a Flow's life-cycle, and subscribing to its derived result
+Shows an example of using Flows to calculate a derived result of some calculation, in addition to Flow life-cycle controls.

 ## Run the sample